THM-Health/PILOS/UPGRADE.md

 ## Database
 The database schema has changed quite a lot from v1 to v2.
 This was necessary to support PostgreSQL in the future.
-This version also fixes inconsistent naming of table columns, make development easier and cleanup to long migrations list.
+This version also fixes inconsistent naming of table columns, eases development and cleans up the long migration list.

-To migrate to v2 just run: `php artisan migrate` or if you are using sail: `sail artisan migrate`
+To migrate to v2 just run: `php artisan db:upgrade` or if you are using sail: `sail artisan db:upgrade`

 ## LDAP
 LDAP is disabled by default.
 To enable LDAP change the `LDAP_ENABLED` option in the .env file to `true`.